abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter11.md

 of Dhamma, the nature of the teachings and what the Buddha is giving us as an opportunity for liberation, then loving-kindness is a natural expression of that non-self aspect of the Dhamma.
-Yes, the cultivation of metta would be a lot easier without the perception of self.
+Yes, the cultivation of mettā would be a lot easier without the perception of self.

-Q: What is *upekkha*, equanimity, and how does one practice it?
+Q: What is *upekkhā*, equanimity, and how does one practice it?

-A: Upekkha is equanimity and evenness of the mind, the mind being in perfect balance, a sense of recognition of the nature of kamma.
+A: Upekkhā is equanimity and evenness of the mind, the mind being in perfect balance, a sense of recognition of the nature of *kamma*.
 The practice and basis of equanimity is traditionally described as understanding the nature of *kamma*.
 The chants we do say: “All beings are the owners of their *kamma*, heir to their *kamma*, born of their *kamma*,